danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="messages.sendEncrypted.html" name="messages.sendEncrypted">Sends a text message to a secret chat: messages.sendEncrypted</a>

+* <a href="messages.setChatWallPaper.html" name="messages.setChatWallPaper">Set a custom wallpaper » in a specific private chat with another user: messages.setChatWallPaper</a>

 * <a href="account.setAccountTTL.html" name="account.setAccountTTL">Set account self-destruction period: account.setAccountTTL</a>

+* <a href="account.updateEmojiStatus.html" name="account.updateEmojiStatus">Set an emoji status: account.updateEmojiStatus</a>

 * <a href="bots.setBotCommands.html" name="bots.setBotCommands">Set bot command list: bots.setBotCommands</a>

 * <a href="account.setGlobalPrivacySettings.html" name="account.setGlobalPrivacySettings">Set global privacy settings: account.setGlobalPrivacySettings</a>

+* <a href="bots.setBotInfo.html" name="bots.setBotInfo">Set localized name, about text and description of a bot (or of the current account, if called by a bot): bots.setBotInfo</a>

 * <a href="messages.setHistoryTTL.html" name="messages.setHistoryTTL">Set maximum Time-To-Live of all messages in the specified chat: messages.setHistoryTTL</a>